TomPrograms/cleanscript/Readme.md

 - Clean, indent-based grammar.
 - Compiles to Javascript for compatibility with browsers, NodeJS and Electron.
 - Merges familiar syntax from Python and Javascript for a clean look.
-- Cleanscript still allows you to leverage all the powerful built-in Javascript libraries, objects and prototypes.
+- Still utilise all the powerful built-in Javascript libraries, objects and prototypes.
 - Mix-in Javascript at-will to access the maturity and power of pure Javascript.

 [![Cleanscript NPM Version](https://img.shields.io/npm/v/cleanscript?color=green)](https://npmjs.com/package/cleanscript)